tumi8/hloc/README.md

 The find step does:

 * Create a trie out of all location information
-* Match the domain labbel stored in the pre-processing step against this trie
+* Match the domain label stored in the pre-processing step against this trie
 * Store the resulting location hints in the database

 ## Measure